kubernetes-sigs/dra-driver-cpu/README.md

 The driver can be configured with the following command-line flag:

 - `--reserved-cpus`: Specifies a set of CPUs to be reserved for system and kubelet processes.
-These CPUs will not be allocatable by the DRA driver.
+These CPUs will not be allocatable by the DRA driver and would be excluded from the `ResourceSlice`.
 The value is a cpuset, e.g., `0-1`.
+This semantic is the same as the one the kubelet applies with its `static` CPU Manager policy and enabling [`strict-cpu-reservation`](https://kubernetes.io/blog/2024/12/16/cpumanager-strict-cpu-reservation/) flag and specifying the CPUs with the [`reservedSystemCPUs`](https://kubernetes.io/docs/tasks/administer-cluster/reserve-compute-resources/#explicitly-reserved-cpu-list) to be reserved for system daemons.
+For correct CPU accounting, the number of CPUs reserved with this flag should match the sum of the kubelet's `kubeReserved` and `systemReserved` settings.
+This ensures the kubelet subtracts the correct number of CPUs from `Node.Status.Allocatable`.

 ## Feature Support